Actindo-AG/Documentation/DatabaseAndReporting/UserInterface/03b_QueryCategories.md

     Click this button to cancel editing the tree structure.
 Any open element is closed.
 All changes are rejected.

 - [SAVE]
     Click this button to save all changes.
-The *Submitting data* view is displayed while saving.
+The *Submitting data* view is displayed shortly while saving.
 The changes are displayed in the tree structure.

 - ![Add](../../Assets/Icons/Plus01.png "[Add]") (Add)
     Click this button to add a query category or sub-category.
 A plus sign is displayed in each displayed column.
 Click the plus sign in the desired column to add a new query category or sub-category to the selected column.
 The *Add element* window is displayed, see [Add element](#add-element).